hasadna/OpenTrainCommunity/README.md

 pip install -r requirements.txt
 ```

+**If you are working with postgres, make sure that you install the postgres server for your own OS (not only the psql client)**

 **NOTE:** If you plan to work with sqlite3, do the following changes:

 1. Edit locally the requirements.txt and remove the line with psycopg2